-- Contains all information and materials identified in the appropriate County documentation as required for submittal of the particular type of application; - 2.
-Is in the form and number of copies required by the appropriate County documentation; - Is legible and printed to scale (where appropriate); 3. - 4.
-Is signed by the person with the authority to file the application; - 5.
-Includes information in sufficient detail to evaluate whether or not the application complies with the applicable review standards in this Ordinance; - Is accompanied by the fee established for the particular type of application; 6. - 7.
+- 1. Contains all information and materials identified in the appropriate County documentation as required for submittal of the particular type of application; - 2.
+Is in the form and number of copies required by the appropriate County documentation; - 3.
+Is legible and printed to scale (where appropriate); - 4.
+Is signed by the person with the authority to file the application: - 5.
+Includes information in sufficient detail to evaluate whether or not the application complies with the applicable review standards in this Ordinance; - 6.
+Is accompanied by the fee established for the particular type of application; - 7.
 Includes material associated with a pre-application conference, if one is required; and - 8.
 Includes the written summary of a neighborhood meeting, if one was conducted prior to application submittal.

-Application Incomplete H.
+H. Application Incomplete

-- If the application is incomplete, the UDO Administrator shall notify the applicant of the deficiencies in - 2.
+- 1. If the application is incomplete, the UDO Administrator shall notify the applicant of the deficiencies in writing. - 2.
 The applicant may correct the deficiencies and resubmit the application for completeness determination. - 3.
-Application processing shall stop following delivery of a notice of incomplete application until all deficiencies are addressed and the application is determined to be complete or the applicant declares the application to be complete in accordance with Section <>, Declaration of Completeness by Applicant.
+Application processing shall stop following delivery of a notice of incomplete application until all deficiencies are addressed and the application is determined to be complete or the applicant declares the application to be complete in accordance with Section 2.2.4.J, Declaration of Completeness by Applicant.